 - Why It’s Awesome: Before its closure, the Edo-Tokyo Museum was one of Tokyo’s most family-friendly museums, with life-size reconstructions of Edo-period streets, wooden bridges, and shops that kids could walk through.
 Families loved exploring the massive dioramas, models, and exhibits that showed how Tokyo grew from a samurai city into the modern metropolis it is today.

-- Important Note: The museum is currently undergoing a major renovation and is scheduled to reopen in 2026.
+- Important Note: The museum is currently undergoing a major renovation and is scheduled to reopen 31 March 2026.
 While the new version is expected to be even more impressive, details about updated exhibits haven’t yet been released.

 - Location: Ryogoku (3-minute walk from Ryogoku Station)